TomBidewell/Understanding_Society_with_Big_Data_CSS_Course_Data/README.md

 This dataset is from the paper “From Chambers to Echo Chambers: Quantifying Polarization with a Second-Neighbor Approach Applied to Twitter’s Climate Discussion” by Kolić et al., 2025 (https://arxiv.org/abs/2206.14501).
 It contains weekly anonymised retweet networks discussing climate change throughout 2019.
 For manageability, I have selected retweets from the first week of each summer month (May, June, July, August, and September).
 Due to anonymisation, no information on the actual tweets is provided.
 Despite this, the dataset offers a clean resource for exploring network science concepts.
 One limitation is that the networks are still relatively large, which may be challenging for course exercises.
 I might do community detection over these networks and then sample from within these communities to reduce the size but keep the network's structure.

 - **tweets_with_topics.csv** :
 To complement the retweet networks, which do not include the content of tweets, we have also included a dataset from Effrosynidis et al., 2022 (https://data.mendeley.com/datasets/mw8yd7z9wc/2).
-This dataset spans over 13 years and contains more than 15 million climate-related tweets.
+This dataset spans over 13 years and contains more than 15 million climate-related tweets, although I only randomly sampled 5000 tweets.
 While the actual tweet text is not provided, the dataset includes metadata such as sentiment, topic assignment, stance, and aggressiveness.
 This allows students to analyse the content and characteristics of climate discussions on Twitter, and when combined with the retweet networks above, provides a comprehensive resource for drawing insights about both network structure and tweet-level dynamics.

 ### Housing

 Folder Structure:

+This topic allows students to explore the housing crisis in Scotland through multiple lenses which include: discussions on Reddit, numerical data of rental prices in Scotland, discussions in the Scottish Parliament, and hopefully, responses from students themselves from Slurp.

 ```
 housing